ljj7975/composable-model-exp/README.md

 # Composing Algorithm
 In this work, I introduce **Composing algorithm** enabling dynamic construction of a neural network classifier using class-level transfer.
+Details can be found in [the write up](https://github.com/ljj7975/composable-model-exp/blob/master/report/project.pdf)

 Composing algorithm has following steps:

 1. Pre-train a model using every class
 2. Freeze the model parameters